Chemistry IA ideas (30+ topics) - Topic Description & Analysis Included!

 Explore the percentage of Copper content in Brass.

-Redox Titration (Iodometric Titration- Copper(I) Iodide and Sodium thiosulphate solution) to determine the percentage Copper in different types of Brass.
+- Redox Titration (Iodometric Titration- Copper(I) Iodide and Sodium thiosulphate solution) to determine the percentage of Copper in different types of Brass.

 Explore Water of Crystallisation.